Anolini Pasta: the ultimate guide to Parma's iconic dish

 There’s no single recipe: some use braised meats, others follow Pellegrino Artusi, who used only meat juices and breadcrumbs.
 In Piacenza, the filling may include Parmigiano Reggiano, bread, and nutmeg.

-Both Parma and Piacenza claim its origin, but the true roots remain unclear.
+Both Parma and Piacenza claim their origin, but the true roots remain unclear.

 Even Maria Luigia, Duchess of Parma, adored it—giving rise to the saying: "Only to King Anolino does the Duchess offer her bow."

-A dish of mystery, royalty, and deep regional pride.
+A dish of mystery, royalty, and great regional pride.

 Anolini in brodo